Skip to content

 Changing Theme Typeface

-Beirut is using one typeface, DM Sans.
+Beirut uses one typeface, DM Sans.

 :root {